toml-lang/toml/README.md

 str5 = """Here are three quotation marks: ""\".
 Still possible.""" str6 = """Here are fifteen quotation marks: ""\"""\"""\"""\"""\"."""

-# "This", she said, "is just a pointless statement."
+# "This," she said, "is just a pointless statement."
-str7 = """"This", she said, "is just a pointless statement.""""
+str7 = """"This," she said, "is just a pointless statement.""""
 ```

 If you're a frequent specifier of Windows paths or regular expressions, then